NickBulbeck/CampaignChart/dataLayer.md

 - we're already partway there, in that the Munros are drawn using a function that takes x and y co-ordinates as parameters so that we can easily iterate through a list of them read in from outside.

+TODAY IS: Tuesday

+1) Create a chart object in app.js
+2) Create a function in dataAccess that loads it into